KrzysztofBie/GithubAplication/README.md

 GET http://localhost:8080/api/github/repos/{{username}}

-In response you will acquired GeneralResponse which have three fields in positive cases chould be returned status and object but in negative cases you will receive status and message why request failed.
+In response you will acquired GeneralResponse which have three fields.
+In positive cases chould be returned status and object but in negative cases you will receive status and message why request failed.

 To run application you need:
 JDK 23,